Fardays90/ASX-CLI/README.md

 # ASX Chatbot CLI

 ASX is a chatbot CLI tool that lets you get answers to any question directly in your terminal.
 Developed by **Neune Labs**, it connects to an AI-powered backend and helps you have interactive conversations right in the command line interface.
-Whether you need quick answers or just want to chat, ASX is here to provide a seamless experience in your terminal.
+Whether you need quick answers or just want to chat, ASX is here to provide a nice experience in your terminal.

 ---